 Buy Directly and Go Long

 Furthermore, the main benefit of this strategy lies in the fact that you own Bitcoin that you purchased at a lower price.
-The worst-case scenario leaves you with a valuable asset that you cannot immediately sell.
-This is a waiting game that you win in the short and long term.
+The worst-case scenario leaves you with a valuable asset you cannot immediately sell.
+It is a waiting game that you win in the short and long term.

 Hold And Go Short

-The next strategy involves taking advantage of the price dip before it occurs.
-Here you can short sell your holdings and buy them back at the same price but hold more Bitcoin as a result.
+The following strategy involves taking advantage of the price dip before it occurs.
+Here you can short-sell your holdings and repurchase them at the same price but hold more Bitcoin.

 For example, you have Bitcoin worth $45 000.
 You sell it at that price days before the reported dip.
-You then buy the bitcoin back with your $45 000.
+You then repurchase the bitcoin with your $45 000.
 This time Bitcoin’s price sits at $35 000.
 Then you would have gained $10 000 more Bitcoin than previously.

 Analysis First, Trade Second

-Therefore, you need to keep in mind that there are different kinds of gaps, and each indicates a position to take.
+Therefore, you need to remember that there are different kinds of gaps, each indicating a position to take.
 Bitcoin CME futures usually follow continuation gaps, meaning that the futures price needs to catch up to the rising Bitcoin price.
-While exhaustion gaps indicate the market price dropping to meet the futures price.
+At the same time, exhaustion gaps indicate the market price dropping to meet the futures price.

 Most importantly, once a gap starts to fill, it rarely stops because there are no resistance or support levels to refer to.
-This means you need to make your trade-in time or wait for the next gap to fill.
+It means you must make your trade-in time or wait for the next gap to fill.

-You need to do your own research before attempting to trade the gap.
+It would help if you did your research before attempting to trade the gap.
 Gap fills are only one indicator of crypto price movements, and you need to use them with other technical indicators.